tyaga001/awesome-neon/README.md

 - [Official Documentation](https://neon.tech/docs): Access comprehensive docs for Neon, including guides, tutorials, and API references.
 - [GitHub Repository](https://github.com/neondatabase/neon): Explore the source code, contribute, and stay updated with the latest developments in Neon's GitHub repository.
-- [Neon Demos](https://neon.tech/demos): Watch demos showcasing Neon's features and capabilities to understand its practical applications.
+- [Demos](https://neon.tech/demos): Watch demos showcasing Neon's features and capabilities to understand its practical applications.
-- [Neon Blog](https://neon.tech/blog): Read articles on Neon's latest updates, case studies, and best practices for using Neon in various scenarios.
+- [Blog](https://neon.tech/blog): Read articles on Neon's latest updates, case studies, and best practices for using Neon in various scenarios.
-- [Neon YouTube Channel](https://www.youtube.com/@neondatabase): Watch Neon's YouTube channel for video tutorials, demos, and feature highlights.
+- [YouTube Channel](https://www.youtube.com/@neondatabase): Watch Neon's YouTube channel for video tutorials, demos, and feature highlights.

 ## Getting Started

 - [Quickstart Guide](https://neon.tech/docs/get-started-with-neon/signing-up)
-- [Neon CLI](https://neon.tech/docs/reference/neon-cli): Learn how to use the Neon CLI for managing your databases and automating workflows.
+- [CLI](https://neon.tech/docs/reference/neon-cli): Learn how to use the Neon CLI for managing your databases and automating workflows.
-- [Neon API](https://api-docs.neon.tech/reference/getting-started-with-neon-api): Explore the Neon API docs to integrate Neon with your applications seamlessly.
+- [API](https://api-docs.neon.tech/reference/getting-started-with-neon-api): Explore the Neon API docs to integrate Neon with your applications seamlessly.
-- [Neon Serverless Driver](https://neon.tech/docs/serverless/serverless-driver): Learn how to use the Neon Serverless Driver for efficient, serverless database interactions.
+- [Serverless Driver](https://neon.tech/docs/serverless/serverless-driver): Learn how to use the Neon Serverless Driver for efficient, serverless database interactions.
-- [Neon Data Import Guides](https://neon.tech/docs/import/import-intro): Access guides on importing data into Neon databases quickly and efficiently.
+- [Data Import Guides](https://neon.tech/docs/import/import-intro): Access guides on importing data into Neon databases quickly and efficiently.
 - [Database Branching Workflows](https://neon.tech/flow): Learn about database branching workflows to improve your development and deployment processes.

 ## Examples

-- [Neon Integration Examples and Code Snippets](https://github.com/neondatabase/examples): Browse integration examples and code snippets to see how Neon can be used in different projects.
+- [Integration Examples and Code Snippets](https://github.com/neondatabase/examples): Browse integration examples and code snippets to see how Neon can be used in different projects.

 ## Community Guides